gastonstat/discussion-netiquette/README.md

 > Next, I do ..., and I get ...
 > Now, I get $&%&#(, and this makes no sense.

-Then, the GSI can respond:
+Then, the teaching staff can respond:

 > The mistake is at step 3, you're not allowed to apply ABC to XYZ because ...